WoodStuff/Eggpack/README.md

-eggpack is a Terraria mod owned by TheEgglet
+Eggpack is a Terraria mod owned by TheEgglet
 # what does it add
 a lot of stuff